bcgov/ssdtools/README.md

 toxicity concentrations for different species.
 The ssdtools package uses Maximum Likelihood to fit distributions such as the log-normal, gamma, burr Type-III, log-logistic, log-Gumbel, Gompertz and Weibull.
-The user can provide custom distributions.
+The user can also provide custom distributions.
 Multiple distributions can be averaged using Information Criteria.
 Confidence intervals on hazard concentrations and proportions are produced by parametric bootstrapping.

 ## Installation